Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Appendix

-The next issue is how should we define the menu size for the case of multiple buyers.
-In the single-buyer case we defined it to be simply the size of the outcome space: $|\{q(x)|x \in \Re_+^k\} \backslash \{(0,\ldots,0)\}|$ and interpreted it as the number of options from which the buyer may choose.
-In the case of multiple buyers, these are two separate notions.
-For example consider deterministic auctions of $k$ items among $n$ buyers.
-There are a total of $(n+1)^k$ different outcomes (each item may go to any buyer or to no one), but each buyer only considers $2^k$ possibilities (whether {\em he} gets each item or not).
-Moreover, the total set of outcomes cannot be interpreted as a menu from which the buyers may choose, since each buyer can only choose among the possibilities that he sees in front of him (and these choices need not be overall feasible).
-It takes the combined actions of all the buyers together in order for the auction outcome to be determined.
-For this reason we prefer to define the menu size of a multi-buyer auction by considering its menu size from the point of view of the different buyers.
-Since the menu that a buyer sees is a function of the bids of the others, we will take the maximum.
+The next issue is how should we define the menu size in the case of multiple buyers.
+In the single-buyer case we defined it as the number of options from which the buyer may choose, which is the same as the number of allocations $ |\{q(x):x\in \mathbb{R}_{+}^{k}\}\backslash \{(0,\ldots ,0)\}|.$ In the case of multiple buyers, these are two separate notions.
+For example, consider deterministic auctions of $k$ goods among $n$ buyers.
+There are a total of $ (n+1)^{k}$ different allocations (each good may go to any buyer or to no one), but each buyer considers only $2^{k}$ possibilities (whether \emph{he} gets each good or not).
+Moreover, the set of allocations cannot be interpreted as a menu from which the buyers may choose, since each buyer can choose only from the possibilities offered to him (and these choices need not be feasible overall).
+It takes the combined actions of all the buyers together in order for the mechanism outcome to be determined.
+For this reason we prefer to define the menu size of a multiple-buyer mechanism by considering its menu size from the point of view of the different buyers.
+Since the menu that a buyer sees is a function of the bids of the others, we take the maximum.
+We thus define: